FREQUENTLY ASKED QUESTIONS

 We likewise inform parents of other services which need to be availed to ensure holistic intervention.

 It may come across as costly (and not as obvious given our facilities) but we do have reasonable payment schemes being middle class parents ourselves.
-See our sample payment scheme here.
+You can request for a sample payment scheme when you inquire.

 And besides, please do the maths.